home-assistant/home-assistant.io/source/_integrations/roomba.markdown

 <div class='note'>

 The Roomba's MQTT server only allows a single connection.
-Enabling continuous mode will force the App to connect via the cloud to your Roomba.
+If another smart home platform uses continues mode, Home Assistant will not be able to connect to your Roomba.
+Enabling continuous mode in Home Assistant will force the App to connect via the cloud to your Roomba.
 [More info here](https://github.com/NickWaterton/Roomba980-Python#firmware-2xx-notes)

 </div>